btcguide/btcguide.github.io/_pages/known-issues/hardware/coldcard.md

 #### Fork of Trezor
 This hardware wallet was launched by forking some of Trezor's open-source code.
 That said, it is very actively maintained and has many new features since then (some that Trezor has not been updated to support).

-{% include hw/udev.md %}
-Fixing the airgap on receive address verification would eliminate this issue altogether.

 {% include hw/python.md %}